 Your foot should not move in the shoe more than a tiny bit (an eighth of an inch max).
 Your heal should not lift out of the boot and your toes should not be smashed or have too much room to slide forward in the boot.
 Any excess movement, along with any pressure points will cause you pain on the trail.
 Women’s hiking footwear has come a long way, and the perfect fit shouldn’t require any break in time.

 Want more fem-focused outdoor tips?
 Check out these noteworthy articles:

 - Never fuss about popping a squat again with this handy device

 - Winter hiking basics for not so basic babes

 - How to excel on your first solo hike

 - 7 signs you’re a lady dirtbag

 How to Find a Deal on Women’s Hiking Footwear

 When you’re on a tight budget finding the Cinderella fit AND a shoe that’s on sale feels like an impossible task.
+But there are a few ways to score an amazing deal on outdoor gear.
 There are a few ways to save money on women’s hiking footwear.